wing8169/genshin-impact-tracker/README.md

 # Contribution

-The project is contributed by Chin Jia Xiong and assisted by Eng Tze Qian.
+The project is contributed by Chin Jia Xiong and assisted by Eng Tze Qian, final year Degree Software Engineering students.

+ALL MEDIA ASSETS ARE OWNED BY THE ORIGINAL CREATORS, although this project is only for personal research purpose, they have the complete rights to shut down the service at any time.